Ceiling fan direction makes a huge difference in how comfortable you feel in your own home.

-If you get it wrong, at best your ceiling fan is less useful than it could be.
+If you get it wrong, at best your fan is less useful than it could be.
 And at worst, it is making you downright UN-comfortable.

 Ceiling Fan Facts